In this chapter:

 A single case of measles should be considered an outbreak and result in an appropriate outbreak response.
 Practitioners should have a low index of suspicion for notification, and all suspected clinical cases should be self-isolated immediately and notified to the medical officer of health.

-The standard clinical case definition for measles is ‘an illness characterised by all of the following: generalised maculopapular rash, starting behind the ears then on the head and neck; fever (at least 38°C if measured) present at the time of rash onset; and cough or coryza or conjunctivitis or Koplik’s spots present at the time of rash onset’.
+The standard clinical case definition for measles is ‘an illness characterised by all of the following: generalised maculopapular rash, starting on the head and neck; fever (at least 38°C if measured) present at the time of rash onset; and cough or coryza or conjunctivitis or Koplik’s spots present at the time of rash onset’.

 It is important that the diagnosis be laboratory confirmed, as many viral infections can mimic measles.
 In the first instance, a nasopharyngeal and throat swab should be taken for viral identification by PCR.
 Further testing should be discussed with a clinical microbiologist.
 For instructions on measles specimen collection and transport, see the National Measles Laboratory website.